Libbu/ci-capstone-project/README.md

 The images in this project were all sourced from [Unsplash](https://unsplash.com/)

-Sammple event posts with routes as images are using screen-shots from the route-planner on [MapMyRun](https://www.mapmyrun.com/)
+Sample event posts with routes as images are using screen-shots from the route-planner on [MapMyRun](https://www.mapmyrun.com/)

 The favicon was edited from the file at the following URL using [Favicon Generator](https://www.favicon.cc/?action=edit_image&file_id=856421)